AlexOnorati/Unity-Code-Examples/README.md

 Player State Machine: Is a basic player controller for topdown games.
 (2016)

 Turnbased engine (start of): Contains scripts to generate characters, enemies and itmes by scriptable objects.
 (2015)

+VR: A few helpful scripts I wrote for VR Interaction.
+(2017)